toliver38/coun7er/countermeasures/CM0044_MonitorAccountCreationAndPermissionChanges.md

 ### Permissions

-Once an adversary has access to an account, the will likely try try elevate it's privileges.
+Once an adversary has access to an account, the will likely try to elevate it's privileges.
 During an audit, check user SIDs and map to a baseline configuration file for users.
 Users whose SIDS equal System or Admin level without being a known Administrator or Service account